Property Tax Protection Program

 Texas property owners should protest annually since YOU can spend YOUR money better than the government.

-Fort Bend County CAD Operations and Budgets
+FBCAD Operations and Budgets

 There is no property tax consulting firm in America that likes putting appraisal districts in their place more than O’Connor.
-Founded 50 years ago with the vision of protecting Texans from the tyranny of property taxes that have gone berserk, O’Connor has become one of the largest such companies in existence.
+Founded over 50 years ago with the vision of protecting Texans from the tyranny of taxes that have gone berserk, O’Connor has become one of the largest such companies in existence.
 Based in Houston, O’Connor is very familiar with FBCAD in particular and has been opposing their inflated taxes for decades.

 FBCAD Total CAD Budget Including ARB